WANGaRuijie/PolyU_COMP_Codes/README.md

 # PolyU_COMP_Codes

-Assignments and projects of PolyU COMP subjects
+This is an archive for (almost) all assignments and projects I have done for PolyU COMP subjects Wish you all the best

-WANG Ruijie
+Wang Ruijie
+Homepage: wangaruijie.github.io
-ruijie.wang@connect.polyu.hk
+Email: ruijie.wang@connect.polyu.hk